Key insights + statistics

 - "Our backyard fence, because we live near the ocean and storm winds are very strong.

-Question: What percentage of millennials are homeowners?
+Q: What percentage of millennials are homeowners?

-Answer: According to ApartmentList, 43% of millennial households own their homes.
+A: According to ApartmentList, 43% of millennial households own their homes.

 Q: How is homeownership rate calculated?